maurges/every-rust-gui-library/notes.md

 asynchronously.

 Trying to create a component again.
 This time I'm not getting weird root errors.
-This time I'm wondering why the hell does my input need to be private.
+This time I'm wondering why the hell does my input need to be public.
 I don't want to receive input from outsiders.

 gtk4 doesn't have api docs.
 Ughhh.
 I'm just looking for a spinner or something.